 If your water heaters start making rumbling sounds, then you should understand that your water heater is failing.
 The reason behind this is that water heaters are designed to operate silently.

-Factors defining Electrical Consumption Of Water Heaters
+Factors Defining Electrical Consumption Of Water Heaters

 The power ratings mentioned on the water heater are just an indication, but the real story is something else.
-It depends on the individual how use their water heaters.
+It depends on the individual how to use their water heaters.

-It’s a fact the more you use your water heater, the more electricity it will consume.
+It’s a fact that the more you use your water heater, the more electricity it will consume.
 So here, we have talked about the defining factors.

 In water heaters, electrical consumption is directly proportional to the volume of water you are using in it.